 Problem sets are assigned problems that will be collected and graded.
 Problem sets will be assigned roughly every two weeks, for a total of (around) five problem sets.
-Each problem set will receive a score from 0 to 3 based on completeness of the work done, but not based (directly) on the accuracy of the work; answers to problem sets will be provided and students will be responsible for checking the quality of their own work.
+Each problem set will receive a score from 0 to 3 based on completeness and quality of the work done, but not based (directly) on the accuracy of the work; answers to problem sets will be provided and students will be responsible for checking the quality of their own work.
 Problem sets will be assigned in class and due at the beginning of class exactly one week later (e.g., problem sets assigned in class on Tuesday are due at the beginning of class the following Tuesday).
 Late problem sets will receive a maximum grade of 1.

 Working on problem sets (and homework) in groups is strongly encouraged, though each individual is expected to turn in their own, unique answers.
-Using official solutions or other students' solutions from previous years' problem sets is expressly forbidden.